Everyone should be able to say whatever they want to say, but it's more profound than that.

 • Autonomous communication is not necessarily advanced or complicated language.

-Communicative autonomy is not dependent on the individual's ability to individually operate their AAC system but refers to where messages originate.
-For example, a person who relies on a partner to turn pages in their communication book can support communication autonomy by using strategies to direct their partner to the pages they need to express their own messages.
+Communicative autonomy is not dependent on the individual's ability to operate their AAC system individually but refers to where messages originate.
+Let's take, for example, a person who relies on a partner to turn pages in their communication book: communication autonomy can be supported by using strategies to direct their partner to the pages they need to express their messages.

 • Autonomous communication is not necessarily independent